Simonnyberg93/D0020E-project/README.md

 # D0020E-project
-To be able to run the app.  \n
+To be able to run the app.  <br />
-1 download android studio
+1 download android studio <br />
-2 dowload the git project
+2 dowload the git project <br />
-3 open android studio with the git project
+3 open android studio with the git project <br />
-4 run the android studio project on your android phone (emulator not supported) 5 click play
+4 run the android studio project on your android phone (emulator not supported) <br />
+5 click play <br />
-6 choose an apropriate color(testable on test button) and a soundprofile 7 continue and play music =)
+6 choose an apropriate color(testable on test button) and a soundprofile <br />
+7 continue and play music =) <br />